supervisely/developer-portal/app-development/create-import-app/create-import-app-from-template.md

 **About `sly.app.Import` class**

-Import template has GUI out of the box and allows you to add custom settings to your import app.
+Import template has GUI out of the box and allows you skip boilerplate/routine operations.
+The only thing you need to do is to code your logic in the `process` method.
+Import template is customizable and allows you to tail import app to your needs.

 **GUI consists of 4 steps:**